joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 **Fuel Price Appreciation Percentage** - By how much factor does the Fuel price appreciates YoY (Year over Year)

-**Liters per 100 KM** - How many liters for HEV or how much kWh for BEV is required to cover 100 KM
+**Liters per 100 km** - How many liters for HEV or how much kWh for BEV is required to cover 100 Kilometers

 **Total km over a year** - Total Kilometers that will be driven over a year